VPN Dashboard¶

 -

-If selected, traffic that applies this rule will NOT be routed to specified Domain / IP.
+Exclude Specified Domain / IP List: If selected, traffic matching this rule will NOT be routed to specified domains or IP addresses.
+You need to enter them manually.

 Or switch the Input Mode from Manual to Subscription URL and input URL Link.